friendly-bits/geoblocker-bash/README.md

 11. validate_cron_schedule.sh
 12. check_ip_in_ripe.sh

 The scripts intended as user interface are **-install**, **-uninstall**, **-manage** and **check_ip_in_ripe.sh**.
 All the other scripts are intended as a back-end, although they can be run by the user as well.
 If you just want to install and move on, you only need to run the -install script, specify mode with the -m option and specify country codes with the "-c" option.
-Provided you are not missing any prerequisites, it should be as easy as that.
+Provided you are not missing any pre-requisites, it should be as easy as that.
 After installation, the user interface is provided by simply running "geoblocker-bash", which is a symlink to the -manage script.

 **The -install script**